Which Education Level Has the Highest ROI for You

 Enhanced job security is another element of educational advancement that appeals to many workers.
-Periods of unemployment cause a great deal of stress to workers and their families.
-The following data on unemployment rates from the BLS indicate that individuals with more education are less likely to be unemployed:
+Periods of unemployment cause a great deal of stress for workers and their families.
+The following 2018 data on unemployment rates from the BLS indicates that individuals with more education are less likely to be unemployed:

 - Professional or doctoral degree – 1.5%

 Higher Levels of Job Satisfaction